Privacy Policy

 We use personal information for the following purposes:

-• Communicate with you.
-Confirm submissions, deliver audit results, follow up on questions, send service updates, and respond to your inquiries.
+- Communicate with you.
+Confirm submissions, respond to questions, follow up, send service updates, and administer the guarantees.

-• Improve our Services.
-Analyze aggregate usage patterns, conversion behavior, and audit accuracy in order to improve the website, the audit deliverable, and the customer experience.
+- Improve our Services.
+Analyze aggregate usage patterns and conversion behavior in order to improve the website, the pricing tools, and the customer experience.

-• Operate our partner program.
-Where you participate as a partner or sub-partner, manage the relationship, calculate compensation, and audit performance under the partner agreement.
+- Operate our partner program.
+Where you participate as a partner or sub-partner, manage the relationship, calculate compensation, and review performance under the partner agreement.

 4. Legal Basis for Processing